Skip to Main Content

 Heat visualization for your New York production.

-We source professional FLIR thermal systems and infrared cinematographers across New York and the United States, working with the Mayor's Office of Media and Entertainment, Steiner Studios at Brooklyn Navy Yard, and the NYC Film Office.
-Our team coordinates equipment customs through CBP, FAA + NYPD drone permits via the dual permit system, and access to NPS sites including the Statue of Liberty, ensuring your project qualifies for the New York State Film Tax Credit of up to 30%.
+Here is the short of it.
+We source pro FLIR thermal systems and infrared cinematographers across New York.
+The United States, working with the Mayor's Office of Media and Entertainment, Steiner Studios at Brooklyn Navy Yard, and the NYC Film Office.
+Our team sets up gear customs through CBP, FAA + NYPD drone permits via the dual permit system, and access to NPS sites including the Statue of Liberty, making sure your project qualifies for the New York State Film Tax Credit of up to 30%.

 Capabilities